ClearBlade/Machine-Learning-Node-Libraries/README.md

   npm -v
 ```

-3. Steps to install CB-Dev-Kit and to Transpile your code service/library
+3. Steps to install CB-Dev-Kit and to Transpile your code service/library.
+Follow all the steps till ``` cb-dev-kit build ```.
 ```
   https://github.com/ClearBlade/cb-dev-kit
 ```
-Before executing ``` cb-dev-kit build ``` command for tranpilation, do the following two steps
+Before executing ``` cb-dev-kit build ``` command for tranpilation, do the following two steps -

-   - navigate to
+   - Navigate to
       ```
         Your Project Folder -> cb-dev-kit -> Open webpack.config.js
       ```